kyverno/website/content/en/docs/Installation/customization.md

 ### Container Flags

 The following flags can be used to control the advanced behavior of the various Kyverno controllers and should be set on the main container in the form of arguments.
 All container flags can be prefaced with one or two dashes (ex., `-admissionReports` or `--admissionReports`).
-Where each flag is accepted is given in parenthesis.
+The controller(s) to which a given flag is applicable is shown in parenthesis.

 * A: Admission controller
 * B: Background controller